Celebs Rave About Taapsee Pannu-Starrer Thappad; Rajkummar Rao Calls It A ‘Must Watch’

 EVERY MAN EVERY WOMAN MUST MUST MUST WATCH #THAPPAD !
 BLOWN AWAY BEYOND WORDS...
 THANK YOU @anubhavsinha @mrunmayeelagoo @taapsee @deespeak and the entire crew and cast... *aap sab magic ho* ♥️ pic.twitter.com/k3G31f2RDD— Guneet Monga (@guneetm) February 25, 2020

-Thappad is a film about a wife whose life gets shattered when her husband slaps her once in the heat of a moment.
+Thappad is about a wife whose life is shattered after her husband slaps her once in the heat of a moment.
 The film also stars Pavail Gulati, Ratna Pathak Shah, Kumud Mishra and others.
 It releases on February 28.

 ALSO READ: 'Thappad Will Expose The Elephant In The Room': Says Taapsee Pannu, Referring To Domestic Violence